French church’s best-known humanitarian accused of sexual assault

 The report’s author Caroline de Haas said she had gathered testimony pointing to “inappropriate behaviour of a personal nature, a sexual proposition, repeated comments with sexual connotations, attempts at unsolicited physical contact and unsolicited contact on the breasts”.

-One of the women reported that Abbe Pierre had “started groping her left breast” while she was “at the foot of the stairs, in an airlock type place”.
+One of the women reported that Abbe Pierre had “started groping her left breast” while she was “at the foot of the stairs” in a hallway.

 “I walked up to him to shake his hand.
 He tried to pull me towards the window.
 I told him ‘No, Father’.
 He told me, ‘I need it’.
 I said: ‘No’, and he left,” she told the investigation.